 Completely different now from eight centuries ago, is that citizens do no longer directly experience costs caused by the presence of foreigners, and the peace or public order is maintained and restored differently as well.
 Costs are felt very indirectly, and are borne by the government via taxes, and by insurances.
 Thus borne by all of society.
-Furthermore, the public order is uphold and restored through government institutions.
-Albeit beyond the scope of this post, it is also this disconnect of responsibilities what is relevant to understand today’s public, quite academic, migration debate.
+Furthermore, the public order is uphold and restored through government institutions and not by the community itself.
+Albeit beyond the scope of this post, it is this disconnect of responsibilities what is very relevant to understand today’s public, quite academic, migration debate.

 Nevertheless, the answer to the question who is liable for the actions of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.

 Frisia, a legal anomaly in European history

 As discussed, medieval Frisia had quite a unique status during the High Middle Ages for being a lordless, collection of republics.
 A situation it had in common with the collection of farmer republics in the region Dithmarschen and with the Swiss Waldstätte.
 More about the latter in our post Make way for the dead!.
 Thus feudal law was formal law.
 As a consequence of this deviant political situation without a government, Frisian, feud law was practiced until around 1500.